 Once you’ve selected a lender, gather the necessary documents, which typically include:

 Submit your application online or in person and wait for approval.
-Some lenders provide instant decisions, while others may take a few days to review your application.
+While some lenders review your application within a few days, others provide fast judgments.

 5. Use the Loan to Pay Off Your Debt